skaurus/personal-page/content/CV.md

 Relap was named one of the 100 hottest European startups by [Wired in 2015](https://www.wired.co.uk/article/100-hottest-european-startups-2015-moscow).

-In the end, it was acquired by [Mail.Ru](http://Mail.Ru) Group (now VK) where the management was obligated to work for 3 more years.
+In the end, it was acquired by [Mail.Ru](http://Mail.Ru) Group (now VK) where the management was obliged to stay for another 3.5 years.

-- under my leadership, we created the biggest native ad platform in Russia on a couple of dozens of servers, which also generated billions of content recommendations per month
+- under my leadership, we created the largest native advertising network in Eastern Europe, using only a couple dozen of servers, which also generated billions of content recommendations per month

 I personally:

-- made video ad platform from scratch with revenues of tens of thousands of dollars per month
+- made a video advertisement platform from scratch with tens of thousands of dollars in revenue per month
 - revamped big chunks of the system, like an entire ad auction system, to make them faster and clearer to enable further development
-- implemented eCPM prediction engine that raised revenues by 20% and reduced supply usage for predict learning by 30% by eliminating some loopholes
+- implemented eCPM prediction engine that raised revenues by 20% and then reduced the supply required for this engine training by 30% by eliminating some loopholes
-- implemented context targeting system in a week without new hardware resources &nbsp;
+- implemented a basic contextual targeting system in a week without new hardware resources &nbsp;
 &nbsp;